 For our die-hard camping enthusiasts, consider a hydration pack.
 This “system” consists of a water reservoir built into a backpack or waist pack and is typically made of flexible rubber or plastic.
 Much like a bladder, it has two openings: one for filling and one to attach a drinking tube.
 These are designed for hands free access to hydration and can be insulated against heat and cold.

 In addition to the intended use, hydration packs can be used to wash dishes and shower.
 Most hydration packs, such as the Camelbak hydration pack, carry one to three liters.
 Larger capacity reservoirs are convenient for longer camping events.

-Everyday on-the-go water bottles and camping mugs are an easy way to carry water.
+Everyday on-the-go water bottles are an easy way to carry water.
 Even though plastic water bottles are disposable, please take care not to dispose of them in the wilderness.
 When camping, always try to leave nature exactly as you found it.
 If you don’t, you can harm the wildlife and make it more difficult for other campers to keep using the site in the future.
 Water bottles are great to have on hand while camping, but make sure they don’t leave your hand until you leave the forest.
 Or alternatively, you can buy a reusable camping water bottle, camping mug, or camping canteen instead.

 Iodine pills and crystals are a lightweight and easy way to purify water.
 In an emergency, they can provide some protection from drinking natural sourced water.
 You can find iodine tablets in most camping stores.